alanz/ghc-exactprint/NOTES.md

 As we pop up the stack of annotations, we need to undo the deltas.
 Or perhaps only compare deltas at equivalent positions before.
 It is captured using a stack, based on pos on entry, do the same on use.
 TODO.

+Invariants re SrcSpans / Annotations

+1. The start of the SrcSpan coincides with the first output of the given feature.
+2. There may be annotations that occur beyond the end of the SrcSpan, for e.g. semicolons or commas in lists, or comments.

+So, we can add an "annotation" / DP for the start of a SrcSpan which emits the empty string.
+Or equivalently, add a DP to the Annotation type to carry the DP to get to the start of the SrcSpan.
+This can give us a "current position" marker for use in exactPC when working out the offset.

+Scenarios

+    123456789012345
+    a xxx = do b
+               c

+Starting col for c is 12, stored as original annotation.

+    1234567890123456
+    a xxx123 = do b
+                  c

+Starting col for c is 15.
+The whole RHS is a single nested production.
+The '=' is the start of it, we have an offset to apply, but the observed position when the offset is applied will be different.

+    123456789012345
+    a x = do b
+             c

+Starting col for c is 10.